Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Rigorous Problem Formulation

 \subsection{Renormalized Multi-Index Identity}

 The following idea builds upon the approaches in \cite{jklz} and \cite{jklz1}.
-Consider \eqref{eq:mimc} and a given summand for $\alpha\in\mathcal{I}_{m_1:m_d}$, with $n$ fixed.
-Suppose that there are $1<k_{\alpha}\leq 2^d$ probability measures for which one wants to compute an expectation (in the case that there is only 1, one can use an MCMC method to compute the expectation).
-These $k_{\alpha}$ probability measures induce $k_{\alpha}'$ differences in \eqref{eq:mimc}; if $k_{\alpha}=2^d$, then $k_{\alpha}'=2^{d-1}$.
+Consider \eqref{eq:mimc} and {in particular consider a single given summand \eqref{eq:multiincrement}} for $\alpha\in\mathcal{I}$, with $n$ fixed. {This summand is itself a linear combination of expectations with respect to} $1<k_{\alpha}\leq 2^d$ probability measures.
+These $k_{\alpha}$ probability measures induce $k_{\alpha}'$ differences in \eqref{eq:mimc}; if $k_{\alpha}=2^d$, then $k_{\alpha}'=2^{d-1}$. {We remark that in the case that $k_{\alpha}=1$, one does not need to consider how to construct a coupling for an MIMC method as the summand \eqref{eq:multiincrement} is only an expectation w.r.t.~a single probability measure.}